 Parents are kept informed at the classroom door where we can share achievements or raise little concerns; our wider school events are shared through the weekly Bugle newsletter (and through direct emails).

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 interconnected areas of learning and development.
 Children mostly develop the 3 prime areas first.
 These are:

 - Personal Social and Emotional Development

-These areas are important because they lay the foundations for children’s success in every aspect of educational life.
+These areas are essential because they lay the foundations for a child’s success in every aspect of educational life and beyond.

 - Understanding the World

 All of these areas are important because they provide a wide range of experiences and opportunities for children to broaden their knowledge and skills, engage, inspire and promote independent thinking, collaborative discussion and questions about learning.
 At BHSA our EYFS team ensure that tasks and challenges are suited to your child’s unique needs.
 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking; we encourage children to develop these vital characteristics in all that we do.